Have you been able to digest this recent news – ecommerce sales exceeded $1 trillion in 2012?

 - Build confidence, trust and credibility through your content,

 - Never ever hide your store policies and contact information,

 - Make sure that you never misinform or provide incomplete information to your customers,

 - Tell them all they would like to know about a product.

-Copying the copy of iPhone 5 from Apple’s site, however, is something you don’t want to do to attract your customers.
+Copying the copy of the iPhone 5 from Apple’s site, however, is something you don’t want to do to attract your customers.
 This won’t lead you anywhere and would rather incur the wrath of Google Panda.
-Google has always been pretty serious about scraped content and also recommends you to avoid “having duplicate or near-duplicate versions of your content across your site”.
+Google has always been pretty serious about scraped content and also recommends you avoid “having duplicate or near-duplicate versions of your content across your site”.

 SEO Tips to Minimize Content Issues: